 Current and past offerings and students' projects

-While serving as Head of the Software Engineering track at the Holon Institute of Technology’s School of Computer Science, I prepared a proposal for a new Computer Science degree curriculum centered on an Innovate & Build-First (IBF) Learning approach.
+While serving as Head of the Software Engineering track at the Holon Institute of Technology’s School of Computer Science, I prepared a proposal for a new Computer Science degree curriculum centered on the Innovation-First Learning (IFL) principles.

 I have established and led an industry advisory board to define essential requirements for two specific graduate-level roles.
-The board consists of professionals who conduct first-line technical interviews with new graduates, and they worked together to articulate, share, and document their expectations.
+The board consists of professionals (and HIT graduates) who conduct first-line technical interviews with new graduates, and they worked together to articulate, share, and document their expectations.

 Over the past decade, I have advised B.Sc. and M.Sc. students @ Afeka College of Engineering on their final projects.
 Most of the projects address the problem I have encountered in my industry work.
 Below are some of my recent and current student projects.